anandsuraj/churn-prediction-ml-pipeline/docs/DM4ML_Assignment_Detailed_Instructions.md

 -   Note: As it's a group assignment, only one submission is expected from each group.
 Do not upload the solution individually.
 If it's observed, then a penalty (25% reduction) will be applicable.

-If you see in this instructions

-/Applications/MAMP/htdocs/churn-prediction-pipeline/docs/DM4ML_Assignment_Detailed_Instructions.md

-I skipped the step 3 that is 3.
-Raw Data Storage,

-there is a file already there nameed raw_data_storage.py

-test and review it based on the instruction and sequenece everywhere